How to Pay Off $15,000 in Credit Card Debt

 Pay your bills, especially the credit cards, on payday, leaving enough money in your bank account for your living needs until the next payday.
 That way, the bills are paid and you don’t have the opportunity to spend the money on something else.

 Automatic withdrawals help tremendously with this.
-Set up automatic withdrawals for as many of your bills as you can, but particularly for the credit card bills, and make sure you’re making the paymentt for enough that you’re paying extra, not the minimum.
+Set up automatic withdrawals for as many of your bills as you can, but particularly for the credit card bills, and make sure you’re making the payment for enough that you’re paying extra, not the minimum.

-No, couponing these days is not what your grandma did – sitting at the kitchen table with a scissors, clipping them out of newspapers.
+No, couponing these days is not what your grandma did – sitting at the kitchen table with scissors, clipping them out of newspapers.
 “Couponing” is a whole new world, but, like Grandma, you can still save a lot of money.
 That’s money you can apply toward your credit card debt.

 There are a variety of coupon services available online – Ibotta for groceries, Groupon for restaurants, SnipSnap, RetailMeNot and more.
 If you google “online coupons,” you can find what you want and either get digital coupons or ones you can clip out.
 There are also online services like Rakuten (it used to be called Ebates).Sign in and shop at your favorite stores through the website and get small amounts of cash back.
 It costs you nothing.
 Just be sure you’re shopping for things you need to buy.

-Your local grocery story may also have a loyalty or rewards program with an app that loads with coupons you can pick and choose from, as well as deals, like a percentage off if you buy store brands.
+Your local grocery store may also have a loyalty or rewards program with an app that loads with coupons you can pick and choose from, as well as deals, like a percentage off if you buy store brands.

 And yes, there are still coupons to clip in your local newspaper, if you really want to do that.